mendix/docs/content/en/docs/appstore/modules/document-generation.md

 - Generate pixel-perfect PDF documents based on regular pages in your app.
 - Make use of the full capabilities of the page editor, including the use of snippets, text templates, conditional visibility based on expressions, dynamic classes, etc.
-- Support adding any existing web widget to your document, or creating your own widgets and use them in your documents.
+- Support adding any existing web widget to your document, or creating your own widgets and using them in your documents.
-- Use “Instant Update” during local development, so that changes to your documents are reflected immediately without having to do a full restart of your app.
+- Use “Instant Update” during local development, which allows you to see changes to your documents immediately without having to do a full restart of your app.
 - Generate documents using a synchronous or asynchronous approach.
 In the asynchronous action, the result object is available instantly, the content is added at a later stage.

 ### 1.2 Security